pachun/old.pachun.github.io/_posts/2016-04-03-beginning-tdd-start-by-hardcoding-to-get-a-green-test.md

 I've had very smart people without TDD or agile backgrounds argue fiercely with me over this.
 After writing the "*returns true when passed an even number*" test, they want to lop their untested assumptions into the code.
-They want to also make is_even?(num) return false if the num is odd.
+They want to also make is_even?(num) return false if num is odd.

-Someone argued with me about this recently, stating that
+One person in particular said to me:

 > It's dangerous to hardcode tests to make them green.
 It's dangerous because
-> I could clone the code, write a failing test and then make it pass.
-Then I may think the
+> I could clone the code, write a failing test, make it pass, and then I may think the
 > feature is done because all the tests pass and push the code up.

 This argument is horrible, but that's probably because I haven't communicated